Natural Language Processing

 Benchmark scores are mostly contamination

 Models perform substantially better on problems released before their training cutoff than after.
 GLUE and SuperGLUE are saturated.
-Focus on domain-specific evaluation on your actual production data, not leaderboard rankings.
+Focus on domain-specific evaluation on your actual production data, not generic leaderboard rankings.

 Longer context doesn't mean better reasoning